marttuga/LAPR4-SmartSystems/docs/Sprint3/US2003/ProcessoEngenhariaFuncionalidade.md

 by price or alphabetically.
 Finally, the product must be chosen so that the details can be viewed.

 ## Acceptance criteria
+* In the scope of US 2003, the AGV is selected by the warehouse employee from the ones that are available and are able to perform the task.
+* The warehouse employee is able to:
+* (i) select an order that needs to be prepared;
+* (ii): select the AGV from the ones that are available and able to perform the task;
+* (iii) the task is sent to the selected AGV and
+* (iv) the order change its status.

 # 2. Analysis